-The Lord's prayer is more -- much more -- than something to be memorized for points in vacation Bible school.
+The Lord's prayer, or the Our Father as it is sometimes called, is more -- much more -- than something to be memorized for points in Vacation Bible School.
 Jesus gave it to His disciples when they realized how inadequate their prayer lives were in comparison to His.

 It is clear from Jesus' teaching that He doesn't want us to come thoughtlessly into God's presence.
 Any praying based on Jesus' model will include expressions of reverence to God.
 It will acknowledge the coming Kingdom.

 Jesus taught us how to present to God our daily needs.
 And He models for us a prayer for forgiveness -- both the receiving and the giving.
 He also shows us that we have the privilege of asking for divine guidance.